mesopelagique/Macross/README.md

 $マクロス.export()
 ```

-> if not origin (if input is xml string or object collection, default component path will be used)
+> if no origin file (ex: if the input is an xml string or an objects collection, default component path will be used)

 ### to a specific `File`